 Bouvier des Flandres

 The Bouvier des Flandres was originally bred to be a versatile farm dog.
-He helped farmers in a multitude of tasks, including herding livestock (particularly cattle), pulling carts, and guarding.
+They helped farmers in a multitude of tasks, including herding livestock (particularly cattle), pulling carts, and guarding.
 The hard-working and intelligent Bouvier is still an ideal farm dog, as well as a capable service, assistance, law enforcement, and guard dog.
-And while you can also find him competing in obedience, agility, and herding trials, serving as family companion is the role that seems to suit him best.

-See below for complete list of Bouvier des Flandres characteristics!
+See below for complete list of dog breed traits and facts about Bouvier des Flandres dogs!

 Dog Breed Group:Herding Dogs

-Height:1 foot, 11 inches to 2 feet, 4 inches tall at the shoulder
+Height:23 to 26 inches tall at the shoulder

 Weight:70 to 100 pounds